Alfred Docs

 Install Alfred

-Install from the signed release channel or use the Homebrew cask.
+Install from the signed release channel; macOS users can also use the Homebrew cask.

 brew install --cask alfred-labs/alfred/alfred-app